-Groups that are interested in the sale of raffle tickets must submit an application for a raffle license to the City of Champaign http://champaignil.gov/wp-content/uploads/2008/09/raffles.pdf.
-The person submitting the application will be submitted to a background check by the Champaign Police Department so the advisor of the organization should submit the application.
+Groups that are interested in the sale of raffle tickets must contact Champaign County at https://champaigncountyclerk.com/services/raffle to ensure that all local laws are followed.
 Groups conducting raffles are required to obtain a raffle license from the cities/counties in which they will sell raffle tickets.
 Raffle license applications must be submitted by the Office of Student Life at Parkland College.
 The timing of this request is critical, as to allow for processing and approval by local officials.